 Further information on the Trustee's approach to risk management, credit and market risk is set out below.
-This does not include the AVC investments as these are not considered significant in relation to the overall investments of the Scheme.

 (i) Investment strategy

 The investment objective of the Scheme is to maintain a portfolio of suitable assets of appropriate liquidity which will generate investment returns to meet, together with future contributions, the benefits of the Scheme payable under the trust deed and rules as they fall due.